jameskong098/ner_partial_evaluation/guidelines.md

 # Notes on Partial Credit

-It doesn't make sense to award full credit for partial matches, because it incentivizes mistakes.
-We want a model to accurately identify named entities in text, so awarding the same credit to an exact and impartial match is not a good idea.
+It may not make sense to award full credit for partial matches, because it incentivizes mistakes.
+We want a model to accurately identify named entities in text, so awarding the same credit to an exact and impartial may not be a good idea.
 On the other hand, mention F1 penalizes close guesses, which may still be useful.

 1. For partial matching metrics, first look at what % of matches are partial.
 The metric is only useful if there is partial credit to award.
 2. What % of partial matches are good?